d-oit/hinode-mod-image-lightbox-gallery/README.md

 <!-- Tagline -->
 <p align="center">
-    <b>A lightbox gallery shortcode for Hugo compatible with Hinode</b>
+    <b>A lightbox image function and gallery shortcode for Hugo compatible with Hinode</b>
     <br />
 </p>